hapostgres/pg_auto_failover/docs/ref/pg_autoctl_status.rst

 PG_AUTOCTL_MONITOR

-  Postgres URI to connect to the monitor node, can be used instead of the ``--monitor`` option.
+  Postgres URI to connect to the monitor node.

 XDG_CONFIG_HOME